Shopping Links

 Plot Synopsis

-The Millenion (sic) syndicate and its boss Bloody Harry are under attack by a man who looks and fights like Brandon Heat, the syndicate's top "sweeper".
+The Millenion syndicate and its boss Bloody Harry are under attack by a man who looks and fights like Brandon Heat, the syndicate's top "sweeper."
 A man who was instrumental in the meteoric rise of his partner and childhood friend Bloody Harry in the ranks of the mafia.
-A man who died 13 years ago, executed as a man who betrayed the family.
-Appropriately enough, this enemy goes by the name of Grave, as in "Beyond the Grave".
-Based on the PS2 game of the same name.
+A man who died 13 years ago, executed as a traitor to the family.
+Appropriately enough, this enemy goes by the name of Grave, as in "Beyond the Grave."

 Reader Review

-At first, it's easy to judge Gungrave as your usual super warrior with a vengeance anime, especially given its pedigree as a videogame adaptation and its action packed and somewhat misleading first episode.
-But it's much more deeper than that as you start watching the second episode and the true essence of the series begins to unravel itself.
-So keep on watching.
-Please.
+At first, it's easy to judge Gungrave as your usual super warrior with a vendetta anime, especially given its pedigree as a video game adaptation and its action-packed and somewhat misleading first episode.
+But it's much deeper than that once you get to the second episode and the true essence of the series begins to reveal itself.
+So please, keep watching.

-Then the story takes something of a 90 degrees turn as Brandon becomes Grave, the undead assassin with a score to settle.
-Gungrave then becomes your average clichˇd anime super human slugfest.
-Somewhat formulaic as Grave hunts down his enemies one by one.
-This is the part of Gungrave that shouts 'videogame adaptation' the most.
-You can almost tell who was a level boss during the 10 or so episodes.
-The wonderful character building that was going on in the first half comes to a screeching halt as the characters mostly become caricatures who serve only as flavor-of-the-week obstacles for our undead hero to remove in action packed ways.
+Then the series takes something of a 90 degree turn as Brandon becomes Grave, the undead assassin with a score to settle.
+Gungrave then becomes your average formulaic superhuman slugfest anime as Grave hunts down his enemies one by one.
+This is the part of Gungrave that screams "video game adaptation."
+You can almost tell who was a level boss during these 10 or so episodes.
+The wonderful character development that was going on in the first half comes to a screeching halt as the characters mostly become caricatures who serve only as flavor-of-the-week obstacles for our undead hero to remove in action-packed ways.
 For a few episodes, Gungrave becomes more of an action romp than a character-driven drama, with only a few moments here and there dedicated to developing the storyline.
-Resulting of course in a drastic decrease in the quality of the series story-wise.
-Its not bad exactly, just very average and very very clichˇd.
-The series does redeem itself however in the last couple of episodes which go back to the full on story mode of the first half, giving us what is perhaps the series' most touching episodes.
-A fitting ending to the wonderful story of Gungrave.
+Resulting, of course, in a drastic decrease in the quality of the series story-wise.
+It's not exactly bad, just very average and very, very clichéd.

-Animation wise there's little to find fault with.
-The character designs are nice and crisp without being over the top.
+Animation-wise there's little to find fault with.
+The character designs are nice and crisp without being over-the-top.
 The fight sequences are somewhat short but brutal and always fun to watch.
-You can tell right away that the game that inspired the anime was in turn inspired by games like Devil May Cry; with plenty of somewhat ridiculous gun poses that you just know some impressionable kid with a pair of plastic guns is going to try to emulate.
+You can tell right away that the game that inspired the anime was in turn inspired by games like Devil May Cry--plenty of rather ridiculous gun poses that you just know some impressionable kid with a pair of plastic guns is going to try to emulate.
 Some of the non-superpowered fights made me raise an eyebrow here and there, but that's probably because I've been reading up on real guerrilla tactics recently, making me want to shout things like "What's the matter with you idiots?
-That's not how you stage a motorcade ambush!".
-But it was only slightly annoying and of course this is anime and suspension of belief and all that jazz.
-Music wise however apart from the jazzy opening song is pretty much unremarkable and largely forgettable.
+That's not how you stage a motorcade ambush!"
+But it was only slightly annoying, and of course this is anime--suspension of disbelief and all that jazz.
+Music-wise, however, apart from the jazzy opening song, Gungrave is pretty much unremarkable and largely forgettable.

-Videogame adaptations have a rightly deserved reputation as being at best bland with a few notable exceptions.
-Apart from a serious hiccup in the otherwise excellent storyline, a relic of its gaming roots, Gungrave manages to be one of those exceptions with flying colors.
-Just don't let the first episode fool you, it's much more than just a video game adaptation.
+Video game adaptations have a well-deserved reputation as being at best bland, with a few notable exceptions.
+Apart from a serious hiccup in the otherwise excellent storyline, a relic of its gaming roots, Gungrave manages to be one of those exceptions in a big way.
+Just don't let the first episode fool you--it's much more than just a video game adaptation.

 US DVD Review